+A workbook can have up to 1,024 sheets.
 A sheet has a single Name which can contain spaces and special characters.
 Optionally, you can add a Label and/or a Comment.

 To edit the sheet Name

 Double-click on the sheet tab and enter a Name.
 Alternately, right-click on the sheet tab, choose Name and Comments and edit the Name field.